-This introduction to decentralization examines decentralization’s past, presence, and future.
+This introduction to decentralization examines decentralization’s past, present, and future.
 By tracing the history of past and existing decentralized systems and by examining emerging decentralized technology solutions, the author highlights the trends that lead to higher levels of decentralization in commerce and society.
-Download here Abstract Part 1 – The Past: Examines how we got […]Read more "Decentralization – Past, Presence, and Future"
+Download here Abstract Part 1 – The Past: Examines how we got […]Read more "Decentralization – Past, Present, and Future"

 The World Economic Forum 2019 took place from January 20 to 26th in Davos Switzerland.
 Despite much of the negative press after the weeklong meetings of world – and tech -leaders in Davos, Switzerland, I find 3 key positive takeaways are worth noting.
 Humanity is experiencing unprecedented exponential disruptive innovation I have been teaching the […]Read more "Takeaways – World Economic Forum 2019"

 This article provides an overview of the most popular cryptocurrencies by market capitalization and their associated token incentive designs.
 The examination of different aspects of these tokens enables an analysis of areas in emerging blockchain technology and their growth, among other trends.
 To create the dataset and determine its scope for this study, the author […]Read more "Top 100 Token Models Compared"